 Just a pair of pixels with the highlight color and a pair of pixels in the darker shade, directly underneath.

-You could consider also adding lines denoting the door edges but they should be subtle, no need to clutter up the design too much.
+You could consider also adding lines suggesting the door edges but they should be subtle, no need to clutter up the design too much.

 I thought the car was looking a bit too flat so I added an area with a darker shade at the bottom of the side, which almost magically makes that surface look curved.